Thursday, October 24, 2024

 violins 13) through to 15) I bought locally through gumtree or facebook, nothing special to report.

 violin 16) is branded Sebastian Klotz, but sadly not by the Mittenwald Luthier, but by Yamaha Malaysia, who appear to have trademarked his name.
-This one needs a serious repair, may write more about it when I've done it and found out whether it was worth it.
+I've now managed to glue on the fingerboard and it hasn't fallen off yet.
+This one now lives in Germany where I use it for holiday practice when I'm there.

 violin 17) is the supersized violin with a very strong sound.